learning-process/ppc-2025-processes-informatics/tasks/sizov_d_bubble_sort/report.md

 ### 5.3 Additional Helper Functions

-Several auxiliary helper functions are used in the implementation.
+Several auxiliary helper functions support the MPI implementation.
-Most of them reside inside an anonymous namespace in `mpi/src/ops_mpi.cpp`,
+All algorithm-specific helpers are located inside an anonymous namespace in
-while the `TrimString` utility function is located in the functional test module.
+`mpi/src/ops_mpi.cpp`, while `TrimString` belongs to the functional test utilities.

 - **`ComputeScatterInfo(total, size, counts, displs)`**
-  Computes the number of elements (`counts[i]`) assigned to each process *i* and
+  Computes how many elements each process receives (`counts[i]`) and where its block
-  the starting offset (`displs[i]`) of each block in the global array.
+  begins in the global array (`displs[i]`).
-  The function correctly handles the case `total % size != 0` by giving one extra element
-  to the first few processes, ensuring the most balanced distribution possible.

-- **`ComputePartner(even_phase, even_rank, rank)`**
-  Determines the neighbor process with which the current process should exchange data in this phase.
-  This helper encapsulates the partner-selection logic, improving clarity inside the main loop.
+  Handles uneven division by distributing one extra element to the first
+  `total % size` processes.

+- **`LocalOddEvenPass(local, global_start, parity)`**
+  Performs one local bubble-style pass inside a process’s block.
+  Only pairs whose *global* indices match the current phase parity are compared
+  and swapped.
+  This is the local analogue of the odd–even bubble-sort step.

-- **`OddEvenExchange(local, counts, rank, size, phase)`**
+- **`ExchangeBoundary(local, counts, rank, partner)`**
-  Executes a single odd–even transposition phase.
-  Depending on rank and phase parity, a process may exchange boundary elements with its left or right neighbor using `MPI_Sendrecv`.
-  After receiving the partner’s element, the process updates either the left or right boundary accordingly.
-  Boundary checks and invalid partner cases are handled internally.
+  Handles the communication between neighboring processes.
+  Only one boundary value is exchanged:
+  the rightmost element from the left block and the leftmost from the right block.
+  After `MPI_Sendrecv`, each side updates its boundary element according to
+  bubble-sort semantics (left keeps the minimum; right keeps the maximum).

-- **`GatherResult(local, counts, displs, rank, total, output)`**
+- **`OddEvenPhase(local, counts, displs, rank, size, phase)`**
-  Collects all local blocks into a single global array on the root process using `MPI_Gatherv`.
-  Because odd–even transposition ensures global correctness after all phases, the final gathered array is already sorted.
+  Performs one full odd–even phase consisting of:
+  1) local comparisons via `LocalOddEvenPass`, and
+  2) a single boundary exchange with the appropriate neighbor determined
+     by phase parity and process rank.

-- **`TrimString(std::string& s)`** *(from functional test utilities)*
+- **`TrimString(std::string& s)`** *(functional test utility)*
-  Removes leading and trailing whitespace characters such as `\r`, `\n`, and `\t` before parsing input lines from test files.
+  Removes trailing and leading whitespace characters (`\r`, `\n`, `\t`, spaces)
-  This prevents parsing issues caused by stray whitespace in test data.
+  before test input parsing to avoid formatting-related errors.

+Each helper function isolates a well-defined step of the algorithm, improving
+the clarity and maintainability of the overall MPI bubble-sort implementation.

 ## 6. Experimental Setup